 https://www.adpatina.com

-Cartier is also following a similar path to Rolex in that it is building the image of a 'watch for a certain person.'
+Cartier can also be seen as following a similar path to Rolex in that it is building the image of being 'the watch for a certain person.'

-Since the 1800s Cartier has manufactured and distributed jewelry for nobles and celebrities who lived glamorous lives and for Cartier watches needed to be beautiful rather than simply functional.
+For Cartier, Which has been manufacturing and distributing jewelry for nobles and celebrities living glamorous lives since the 1800s, Watches had to be beautiful rather than simply functional.

 The Cartier Tonneau was first released in 1906